jsilvela/jsilvela.github.io/content/post/2021-06-27-capturing-http-status.md

 ```

 This is a very different approach, and today I might have done things differently.
-The point is that hooking metrics up was easy to do, and accommodated different
+The point is that hooking metrics up and writing middlewares is easy to do.
-paths.

 Because the *interface* abstraction in Go is so pervasive and flexible, you can
 think of myriad ways to mix and match, reuse, and build new small pieces that